 The Sistine Chapel is the chapel of the papal palace in the Vatican and is also considered a masterpiece.
 Also, The Sistine Chapel is one of the most visited sights in Europe.
 The chapel is famous for its Renaissance frescoes by Michelangelo.

-What is unique about the Sistine Chapel ceiling is that it is shown in images The Last Judgement fresco on the west wall was painted by Michelangelo for Pope Paul III between 1534 and 1541.
+What is unique about the Sistine Chapel ceiling is that it is shown in images.
+Michelangelo painted the Last Judgement fresco on the west wall for Pope Paul III between 1534 and 1541.

 When he was commissioned to paint the Sistine Chapel ceiling, Michelangelo was 30 years old.
 At this age, he had a good reputation as a sculptor.
-His work on this glorious chapel was not all fun and games, there were disappointments, arguments, hesitant ions, and interruptions.
-These came not only from the people he worked with but also from members of his family.
+His work on this glorious chapel was not all fun and games; there were disappointments, arguments, hesitant ions, and interruptions.
+These came not only from the people he worked with but also from his family members.

 The most important works of art in the chapel.
-However, are Michelangelo’s frescoes on the ceiling and on the west wall behind the altar.
-And painted by Michelangelo in 1508-1512.
+However, Michelangelo’s frescoes are on the ceiling and the west wall behind the altar.
+And they were painted by Michelangelo in 1508-1512.
 They depict incidents and characters from the Old Testament.

-- He began his studies at the age of 14, learning sculpture as a pupil apprenticed to Bertoldo di Giovanni.
-A pupil of Donatello, started by studying the ancient statues in the garden of the famous Lorenzo de Medici family.
+- He began his studies at 14, learning sculpture as a pupil apprenticed to Bertoldo di Giovanni.
+A pupil of Donatello, they started by studying the ancient statues in the garden of the famous Lorenzo de Medici family.
 The political leader of Florence.
 In this sanctuary of art, Michelangelo had the opportunity to meet many of the artists who came to court.